Professional practice

 Arbitration & related court applications

-James is regularly instructed in arbitration claims and related court applications.
+A substantial proportion of James’s practice involves pursuing and defending claims in arbitration and related court applications.
 He has conducted cases under a wide range of arbitral rules, including LCIA, ICC, UNCITRAL, as well as the LMAA Terms and World Intellectual Property Organization (WIPO) rules.
+He is recommended as a silk in international arbitration by Legal 500.

 Acting for the owners of a hotel consortium in a high-value shareholder dispute in LCIA arbitration and further arbitration proceedings for an account against directors and fiduciary agents.